jurgenhaas/toggl-button-greasemonkey/README.md

 Toggl Button for Greasemonkey/Firefox
 =====================================

-This project move to https://gitlab.paragon-es.de/groups/toggl-button where we can manage it in a more granular structure and hopefully move forward more quickly too.
+This project moved to https://gitlab.paragon-es.de/groups/toggl-button where we can manage it in a more granular structure and hopefully move forward more quickly too.